 Good cloud utilization is based on using only what you need, so a solid management of your environment can make this a lot easier to achieve.
 I hope this blog helps you as you start a new cloud project and/or review decisions for current projects.

-Douglas Augusto is a Cloud Architect at Avenue Code and is passionate about Cloud Computing.
-He is a Google Developer Expert (GDE) for Google Cloud Platform and is a Mentor in Cloud Computing on the Google Launchpad, Google's Startups acceleration program.
+Douglas Augusto is a Lead Solutions Architect at Avenue Code and is passionate about Cloud Computing.
+He is a Google Developer Expert (GDE) for Google Cloud Platform and a Mentor in Cloud Computing at Google for Startups.